cloudmesh-community/sp19-222-100/project-report/report.md

 ### Python

 This project makes use of sklearn's K-Nearest Neighbors algorithm [@scikit-learn] to perform machine learning on the dataset.
+Sklearn allows easy use of many machine learning algorithms.
+Using their K-Nearest Algorithm is as simple as using the lines:

+'''python
+classifier = KNeighborsClassifier(n_neighbors=5)
+classifier.fit(x_train, y_train)

+pred = classifier.predict(x_test)
+'''

 ### REST API